-Design Review Board: A local body, appointed by the Mayor and Council, established to review proposed buildings, structures, landscaping, architectural features, development plans, and site plans.
+Design Review Board: The Design Review Board (DRB) is established to review proposed buildings, structures, landscaping, architectural features, and site plans.
 In relation to the Neighborhood Preservation Zone, the Design Review Board hear appeals from decisions of the Planning and Development Services Department Director.